PetmeetlyPetmeetly

 Get answers to common questions about buying Labrador Retrievers responsibly

-How much should a Labrador puppy cost, and how cheap is too cheap?
+How much should a Labrador cost, and what does a low price tell me?

 How do I know if a Labrador breeder is reputable and not a scam?